hieudku/TasksManagementApp--Android-Java-Firebase/README.md

 - Dark mode.

-- Projects which are collections of tasks, allowing users to organize tasks more neatly.
+- Projects cards - collections of tasks, allowing users to organize tasks more neatly.

 ## Documentation
 For further guidance and detailed documentation, please refer to the following resources:<br />